waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Objectives & Hypotheses

-## Victory Road 1F Puzzle
+## Victory Road 1F Puzzle - IMPASSE
 - **Primary Obstacle:** The central barrier at (10, 13) blocks access between the western and eastern halves of the floor.
 - **Failed Hypotheses:**
-  - Solving only the western boulder puzzles does not open the barrier.
-(Attempted multiple times)
+  - Solving the western boulder puzzles opens the barrier.
+(Falsified after multiple attempts)
-  - A 'prime and trigger' mechanic does not open the barrier.
-(Attempted once)
+  - A 'prime and trigger' mechanic on the western puzzles opens the barrier.
+(Falsified)
+  - Ascending to 2F via the western ladder provides a path to the eastern side of 1F.
+(Falsified; path to ladder at (2, 2) is permanently blocked by a defeated NPC at (7, 11)).
-- **Current Hypothesis:** I am currently trapped on the western side of Victory Road 1F, blocked by a central barrier at (10, 13).
-I have exhausted all puzzle-solving options on this side.
-My new hypothesis is that I must ascend to Victory Road 2F via the western ladder at (2, 2) and find a crossover path that leads back down to the eastern side of 1F.
-This is the only remaining logical path forward.
+- **Current Status:** I am completely trapped on the western side of Victory Road 1F.
+I have exhausted all known paths and puzzle-solving mechanics available in this area.
+The path forward is unknown.
+The only remaining action is to reset the floor and re-investigate the entire western area for a missed clue.

 # V. Future Development Ideas